wikimedia/wikimedia-wikimania-scholarships/README.md

     composer test

+Additionaly for javascript material, we enforce style guide provided by the NodeJs package manager npm:

+    npm install

+Then run the tests:

+    npm test

 When submitting a patch for review you must ensure that your locally installed testing libraries have been removed: